paramveer-prakash/career/scripts/README.md

 ## What it does

 1. **Iterates through all templates**: modern, classic, minimal, professional, creative, minimal-dark, executive, colorful, tech-modern
-2. **Uses HTML API routes**: More reliable than client-side rendering
+2. **Uses dedicated thumbnail API**: Always uses consistent dummy data for reliable thumbnails
 3. **Captures high-quality screenshots**: 2x device scale factor for crisp images
 4. **Saves to public/templates/**: Ready to use as template thumbnails